Border Marches Early Music Forum

 · Rondo Publishing music for historical, modern and contemporary string instruments, also recorders; chamber music, teaching editions, consorts, and distributor for Passemezzo (facsimiles and 'fine editions') and The Notehouse People (music for young children).

 · Saraband Music publish modern playing editions of early music, indexed by instrument.
-(Beware - 'viol music' is separate from 'bowed strings'.)

 · Seicento publish their own early music editions and also supply other publishers' editions and facsimiles.
 Lute, viol, violin, consort music, keyboard, recorder, flute, guitar, theorbo, etc. German-based, but they accept mail order from their extensive on-line catalogue